Want to receive periodic newsletters and updates from the Chicks? Subscribe here!Receive HTML?Please wait...

 Who is Mockarena?

-For those of you who have come here from The Mock Dock (thanks, by the way!), you know a bit about Mockarena (or "Mock"as she is more commonly known) already.
-You know, for example, that she rarely hides her feelings about anything, much to the delight? dismay? of her devoted husband.
-You know she's simultaneously disgusted and obsessed with today's pop culture, and totally gets the glees from mocking the empty-headed celebridrones who are famous for nothing other than being famous.
+Mockarena (or "Mock"as she is more commonly known) rarely hides her feelings about anything, much to the delight? dismay? of her devoted husband.
+She's simultaneously disgusted and obsessed with today's pop culture, and totally gets the glees from mocking the empty-headed celebridrones who are famous for nothing other than being famous.

 Mock is a true religious mutt born to a Catholic mother and Jewish father, both Polish immigrants who steadfastly love and honor this country and worked hard to acquire their US citizenship years ago.
 You know, before the cool thing to do was to just come over illegally and refuse to learn English.
 While Mock isn't affiliated with a particular church, she believes in God and in good old Christian values.
 She also, like Daisy, believes that government is best when it's small and non-intrusive, when it lets capitalism, NOT bailouts, shape the economy, and when the constitution is seen as something to live by, not something to adapt whenever the ACLU gets its panties in a wad.